elavoie/pando-computing/README.md

 assumed that it is correct with regard to the code provided.
 No attempt is made to invalidate results produced by malicious volunteers.
 Use at your own risks.

+More details and worked out examples are available in the [handbook](https://github.com/elavoie/pando-handbook).

 # Install

     npm install -g pando-computing